CommonJS Module Resolution

 }

-The * wildcard acts as a simple string replacement and matches any string, including one with multiple path segments containing / separators.
-So require('my-pkg/features/auth/handler') will successfully match the pattern ./features/*, resolving to ./src/features/auth/handler.js.
-The Node docs call this "subpath patterns" and it allows a single pattern to expose entire nested directory structures automatically.
+}require('my-pkg/features/auth') resolves to ./src/features/auth.js.
+The * wildcard is a string replacement and can match multiple path segments containing / separators.
+That means require('my-pkg/features/auth/handler') also matches ./features/*, resolving to ./src/features/auth/handler.js.
+The Node docs call this "subpath patterns", and one pattern can expose an entire nested directory structure.

-When both "exports" and "main" exist in a package.json, "exports" wins for any consumer that supports it (Node 12.7+).
-The "main" field still works as a fallback for older Node versions.
-In practice, most packages shipping "exports" keep "main" around purely for backward compatibility.
+When both "exports" and "main" exist in package.json, "exports" wins for package-name resolution in Node versions that support it. "main" still works as a fallback for older Node versions and for legacy relative folder loads.
+In practice, most packages that ship "exports" keep "main" around for backward compatibility.

 The "imports" field is the package-internal counterpart to "exports".
 Where "exports" defines what consumers can load, "imports" defines private aliases that only the package itself can use.